Wood rope molding

 The start and end of the V groove are shallow, but the middle part is about 1/8″ (3mm) deep.
 Repeat along with the molding.
 Make the cuts similar using the same fluid movement.

 Round the corners of the V groove.

 Use a 3/16™ (5mm) #5 gouge upside down.
 Cut along the grain and shape one side of the groove.
 Turn the molding around to carve the other side.
 There is no need to sand since the rope looks natural with a few light facets.
-However, make sure all of the cuts are clean and finished and remove the pencil marks.
+However, ensure all the cuts are clean and finished and remove the pencil marks.

 How to mark your blank

-Make use of the pen or a marker.
+Make use of a pen or a marker.
 Do not use estimates but correct measurements.
 When tracing out a pattern on wood, mark the lines first.

 When making rope twists on the wood, lay out a pattern on paper using a ruler and pencil.
 Roll the pattern paper around the round wood rod and line up the diagonal lines.
 Make a form to hold your workpiece with two half-round cuts.

 Line the half rounds with leather or fabric to avoid scratching your work.
 Use a coping saw to cut through the diagonal pattern.
 Achieve the desired depth of the carving relief and use appropriate size gauges to carve.
 Show the carving tool marks to enhance the rustic feel of the furniture.